galenframework/galen/README.md

 ```

-For more information please read [Galen Framework Documentation](http://galenframework.com/docs/all/)
+For more information please read and follow [Galen Framework Documentation](http://galenframework.com/docs/all/)

 Contributing
 ------------